Rick Riordan Presents: History

 American author Rick Riordan was approached by Disney about creating an imprint but was initially unable to focus on the request.
 He later responded to Disney stating that he wanted to launch an imprint that would "find, nurture, and promote the best storytellers for middle grade readers" and "focus on diverse, mythology-based fiction by new, emerging, and under-represented authors".
 Books released through the imprint would be edited by Riordan and have a short introduction written by him.
 Prior to the announcement of the imprint in September 2016, Riordan was frequently approached by readers and fans of his mythology-based series, asking when he would write novels based on other mythologies.

-Riordan's editor Stephanie Owens Lurie noted that he did not have enough time to write novels on every mythology and that "he feels that, in some instances, the books his readers are asking for him to write are really someone else’s story to tell".
+Riordan's editor Stephanie Owens Lurie noted that he did not have enough time to write novels on every mythology and that "he feels that, in some instances, the books his readers are asking for him to write are really someone else's story to tell".
 Since then the imprint releases approximately four books a year.
 The novels and the imprint have received praise for its diverse representation.

 Pandava Quintet

 The Pandava Quintet, written by Roshani Chokshi, is a five-book series centering around Hindu mythology.
 It follows Aru Shah, the reincarnated form of the Pandava Arjuna and the birth daughter of the Sleeper, who also serves as the main antagonist of the book.
 Over time, Aru must find the other four Pandavas and defeat the Sleeper, while having many adventures and encountering Hindu deities.
 In September 2017, Lurie and Riordan announced that the first novel in the imprint would be Aru Shah and the End of Time by Roshani Chokshi and that it would release in March 2018.
 The first book in the Pandava Quintet, Aru Shah and the End of Time, was released on March 23, 2018, as the first book in the "Rick Riordan Presents" imprint.
 Aru Shah and the Song of Death, book two in the series, was published on April 30, 2019.
 Aru Shah and the Tree of Wishes was released one year later on April 7, 2020.
 The fourth book in the Pandava Quintet and the fifteenth overall published by Disney Hyperion in the imprint, Aru Shah and the City of Gold was released on April 6, 2021.

 The cover of Aru Shah and the City of Gold was revealed on Rick Riordan's website in June 2020.
 The fifth and final book, Aru Shah and the Nectar of Immortality, was published on April 5, 2022.
-Chokshi will also release a short story centering around the characters introduced in her novels in the "Rick Riordan Presents" anthology The Cursed Carnival and Other Calamities along with eight other writers and Riordan himself.
-In addition, an upcoming graphic novel adaptation of Aru Shah and the End of Time was released on March 2, 2022.
-It will be illustrated by Anu Chouhan and adapted by Joe Caramunga.
+Chokshi also released a short story centering around the characters introduced in her novels in the "Rick Riordan Presents" anthology The Cursed Carnival and Other Calamities along with eight other writers and Riordan himself.
+In addition, a graphic novel adaptation of Aru Shah and the End of Time was released on March 2, 2022.
+It was illustrated by Anu Chouhan and adapted by Joe Caramunga.
 Entertainment Weekly likened the series to Riordan's Percy Jackson series and the Sailor Moon franchise.